nikeshskillup/gen-ai/Instructions.md

 ### 2. Type Your Message:
 Use the text box at the bottom of the page to write prompts and converse with the chat system.
-Enter your prompt to generate a Dockerfile, "Generate a Dockerfile for a Node.js application," and click on "Start Chat."
+Enter your prompt to generate a Dockerfile, `Generate a Dockerfile for a Node.js application,` and click on `Start Chat.`

 <img src="./images/prompt_message.png" alt="prompt message">